 - MTV Live

 - Nick Jr.

 Does Philo offer movie channels?

-Yes, Philo does offer some movie channels – but there are no add-ons available from more well-known companies like Epix and Starz.
+Yes, Philo does offer some movie channels – and there are add-ons available from more well-known companies like Epix and Starz.
 HBO and Showtime are not available on Philo.

 A few of the dedicated movie channels on Philo are AMC, Paramount Network, and Lifetime Movies, as well as Hallmark Movies & Mysteries, IFC, and Sundance TV.
 You may find also find movies available on occasion from other networks Philo offers, such as BBC America and Comedy Central, and other cable networks.